-Adams, Oot and Behrens argue that the U.S. District Court, Western District of Missouri, in In re State Farm Fire & Casualty Co. relied on outdated law by ignoring 2015 amendments to the FRCP mandating proportional limits on the scope of discovery.
+Adams, Oot and Behrens argue that the U.S. District Court for the Western District of Missouri relied on outdated law by ignoring 2015 amendments to the FRCP mandating proportional limits on the scope of discovery.
 The court's May 9, 2016, order described the scope of discovery as "broad" and "liberal," they explain, contrary to the proportionality standard described in the December 1, 2015, FRCP amendments.

 The brief also argues that the court failed to manage requests that needlessly increased litigation costs, as dictated by the FRCP, by ordering the petitioner "to answer detailed interrogatories for each of the approximately 145,000 members in the putative class."

 The brief authors further argue that the court erred in refusing to consider appropriate tools for reducing the burdens of discovery, such as phased, sampled or delayed discovery, and reviewing a special master's discovery order under the abuse-of-discretion standard rather than as a de novo examination.

 The case is In re State Farm Fire & Casualty Co., 872 F.3d 567 (8th Cir.).